UST-QuAntiL/quantil-docs/docs/user-guide/execution-environments/software-platform.md

 !!! info
     To perform the deletion of a software platform, the user has to be in the ``Software Platform List View``.

-To remove a specific software platform, the user has to simply click on the ``Delete Button`` in the ``Action Column`` of the data table.
+To remove a specific software platform, the user has to simply click on the ``Delete Button`` in the ``Actions Column`` of the data table.

 ![alt text](./../images/software_platform/Delete_Software_Platform_-_Step_1.1.PNG "Delete single platform")